duguimaraes/power-bi-analytics-portfolio/sla-ti-dashboard/README.md

 This dashboard enables:

+* Support for management presentations with clear and structured IT service data
+* Better control and monitoring of open tickets
-* Better visibility into IT support performance
+* Clear visibility of average resolution time and execution performance
+* Improved tracking of workload distribution across analysts
-* Faster identification of SLA risks
+* Faster identification of tickets with long resolution times, enabling prioritization and reallocation
-* Data-driven decision-making for resource allocation
-* Continuous improvement of service processes